wangxf2000/OneNodeCDHCluster/README.md

 ### Provision VM

 - Create a Centos 7 VM with at least 4 vCPUs/16GB RAM.
-- If you created the VM on Azure and need to resize the OS disk, you might want to follow these [instructions](how-to-resize-os-disk.md).
+- If you created the VM on Azure and need to resize the OS disk, here are the [instructions](how-to-resize-os-disk.md).

 ### Configuration and installation